Dr. Daniel Cameron: Inside Lyme Podcast

 The doctors then surgically placed a pulse generator in the right paraspinal-ﬂank area.
 The patient reported the pain dropping to level 0-2.
 Narcotics were rarely needed and the man was able to return to work as a health-care provider.

-The authors stressed the need for novel approaches to pain management for patients with pain associated with post-treatment Lyme disease syndrome.
+The authors stressed the need for novel approaches to pain management for patients with pain due to Lyme disease.

 Some of the following questions are addressed in the podcast: